 As promised, we’re going to continue our inventory of orange hued royal hats with a peek into Queen Mathilde’s closet.
 So far in 2015, we have seen the young Belgian queen wear twenty-two different hats – in 2014, she wore just twenty.
 This makes her a moderate royal hat wearer and with this frequency, it is a little surprising to find that she has three orange hats currently in rotation:

-Update: a fourth orange hat was introduced on October 11, 2016 while on state visit to Japan, In keeping with the others, it is also not a traditional shape or style!
+UPDATE: a fourth orange hat was introduced on October 11, 2016 while on state visit to Japan, In keeping with the others, it is also not a traditional shape or style!
 This piece was further renovated before reappearing in Canada on March 13, 2018 as an entirely orange design.
 A fifth design with open crown was also introduced during the Canadian state visit on March 15, 2018.

 Prior to becoming Queen, Mathilde wore hats much less frequently (sometimes just four or five per year).
 Despite this low frequency, there are two more orange headpieces which were worn during her time as princess.
 I suspect both have now been retired: